 Finding the right mindset.

-At TGP, we believe an important part of becoming a global citizen is acting with intention and being responsible about the way that you explore the world.
-To make the most out of your experience with us, we’d like to share some points to get you thinking about the benefits of traveling, as well as tips on how to be a mindful traveler no matter where you go.
+At The GREEN Program (TGP), we believe that a key aspect of becoming a global citizen is to explore with intention and responsibility.
+To help you make the most of your journey with us, we’d like to share some insights on the numerous benefits of travel, along with practical tips on how to be a mindful traveler, no matter where your adventures take you.

 The importance of a global education.

-Studying abroad provides a whole list of personal and professional benefits–many of which we’re sure led you here!
-Spending time in a new part of the world can be a launch point for immense personal growth and an opportunity to cultivate independence.
-Right now, more and more employers are recognizing the value of an international education.
-Brightpark Edu-Travel report cited that 94% of business leaders in America believe travel experience directly translates to a competitive advantage in the workplace.
-By being aware of the benefits of travelling and how the skills you develop during your journey will translate into your personal and professional life, you are learning how to maximize your GREEN experience.
+Brightpark Edu-Travel report cited that 94% of business leaders in America believe that travel experience directly translates to a competitive advantage in the workplace.
+By being aware of the benefits of travelling and how the skills you develop during your journey will translate into your personal and professional life, you are learning how to maximize your TGP experience.
 In order to get you thinking about the takeaways you’ll receive from your GREEN Program and how you can leverage them in your career, here is a list of the benefits of travelling by Forbes:

 Better communication.
 Communication is an art form, believe it or not.
 It’s not just knowing how to string words together, but it’s also about being able to control your body language and verbal communication in a manner that will allow you to make solid impressions and lead with authority.
 When traveling, language barriers and cultural differences may be challenging to adjust to, but you find creative ways to work around them.

 Time management.
 Logistically, traveling is all about time management.
-From getting to the airport on time, to catching your flight, to making time out of your busy schedule so you ensure you’re experiencing all the things you want to see; Ambitious travelers don’t let their guard down.
-This skill obviously translates back to business and instills a better sense of time management in those who have extensive experience traveling.
+From getting to the airport on time, to catching your flight, to making time out of your busy schedule so you ensure you’re experiencing all the things you want to see.
+This skill translates back to business and instills a better sense of time management in those who have extensive experience traveling.

 Leadership.
 In the end, all these skills result in you becoming a better leader.
 Traveling teaches leadership every step of the way.
 Whether you’re on your own or with companions, you’re forced to make decisions and be autonomous as you grasp how to navigate a new environment.
 This ability to lead during your travels will transfer to leading in other settings as well.

 Another important part of travelling is thinking about the impact that you are making as a traveler.
-Tourism is one of the largest industries in the world and it’s not without its positive and negative effects on local communities and environments.
-Being mindful about how you travel starts with cultivating an attitude of purpose towards your journeys (i.e. Go in with the mindset of .
+Tourism is one of the largest industries in the world, and it’s not without its positive and negative effects on local communities and environments.
+Being mindful about how you travel starts with cultivating an attitude of purpose towards your journeys.
 We promise the results will yield more authentic and meaningful experiences.

 Here are some tips on mindfulness to consider before you plan your next itinerary or arrive at your next destination: